shotover/shotover-proxy/README.md

 More broadly, Shotover is designed to be used for a very wide ranging class of problems where it is useful to transparently intercept a database call and redirect/rewrite it.
 This allows you to change the behaviour of running applications at the infrastructure level without change to the application code itself.
 Some examples where we envisage Shotover could be deployed include:

-* Enabling use of AWS private link or GCP private service connect for database's that do not support distinct load balancer nodes.
+* Enabling use of AWS PrivateLink or GCP Private Service Connect for databases that do not support distinct load balancer nodes.
 * Moving very large or very hot tenants/customers/keys (that can cause unbalanced partition problems in some systems) to a separate data store by intercepting and redirecting queries for those particular keys
 * Dual writing and/or query translation to allow the underlying storage technology to be changed (for example, from DynamoDB to Apache Cassandra)
 * As an alternative to Change Data Capture technology to send writes to a message stream such as Apache Kafka in addition to the primary database